TRENXS/en-tnc.github.io/README.md

 All HTML code and flag designs by TDRP.
 (TRENXS) Obvious credits to Github for hosting.
 Google for the dev api for the Silkscreen and DotGothic16 font families.
-Microsoft Translator for accurate translations across internations versions of the site.
+Microsoft Translator for accurate translations across international versions of the site.